-Find out how to apply for a Student Route visa so you can join us at Canterbury Christ Church University.
+Find out about the level of English language you require so that you can join us and study at Canterbury Christ Church University.

+As an international student, you must hold a relevant English Language qualification alongside your academic qualifications to apply for a Student Route visa.
 Here you will find a list of English Language tests as well as their requirements for our undergraduate and postgraduate programmes.

 Run by the British Council, the IELTS test is the most widely recognised and commonly available English language qualification.